 In this section, we’ll cover how to set smart goals in Google Analytics, as well as how to easily use MonsterInsights to track your micro conversion Google Analytics right from your WordPress dashboard.

 Here is what the entire process of analysis looks like in its 4 basic steps:

 - What is the macro conversion for your website?
 That is, what is the final action you want visitors to take?
 Can visitors easily figure that out?

 - List the micro conversions that lead up to the final conversion.
 What will visitors likely need to do before they are comfortable enough with you to take the final action?

 - Figure out where you need to focus your optimization efforts.
 How well are you presenting the micro conversions to your visitors?
 Where can you improve?

 You can track the success of any of your micro conversions by creating it as a goal in Google Analytics and then running a conversion rate report.

 WordPress Users: Find out how to easily connect Google Analytics with WordPress here.

 That’s it!
 Now you know everything you need to know about micro conversions and how to optimize your site to take advantage of them.
 If you’re looking for more ways to optimize your eCommerce site for conversions check out our conversion rate optimization guide.

 Want to create incredible optin campaigns to help you grow and segment your email list and keep those small wins building?
-Try OptinMonster FREE for 7 days!
+Join OptinMonster today!